U.S. Relations With Bolivia

 More information about Bolivia is available on the Bolivia Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Bolivia in 1849 following its independence from Spain.
-Bolivia is one of the poorest countries in the Western Hemisphere, with much of the population living in poverty, and it faces serious economic and social challenges.
+While economic growth has been positive throughout the last decade Bolivia remains one of the poorest countries in the Western Hemisphere.
+Much of the population lives in poverty and the country faces serious economic and social challenges.
 Bolivia is a producer of coca and cocaine, and its international obligation to control illegal narcotics is an issue in the bilateral relationship.
-For centuries, a limited quantity of Bolivian coca leaf has been chewed and used traditionally, but in the 1970s and 1980s the emergence of the drug trade led to a rapid increase in coca cultivated to make cocaine.
 In 2006, Bolivia inaugurated as president Evo Morales, a coca union leader who was critical of what he termed "neo-liberal" economic policies.
 Relations with the United States deteriorated as thez` Bolivian Government began to dismantle vital elements of the relationship.
 In 2008, the government expelled the U.S. Ambassador and the U.S. Drug Enforcement Administration from the country.
-Morales won re-election in 2009, and his government expelled the U.S. Agency for International Development in 2013.
-Morales is seeking re-lection to a third term in October 2014.
+His government expelled the U.S. Agency for International Development in 2013.
+Morales was elected to a third term in October 2014.
 His government is pursuing a constitutional amendment through a February 2016 referendum to allow Morales to run for a fourth term in 2019.

 Bilateral Economic Relations

 The United States is one of Bolivia's top trade partners.
 U.S. exports to Bolivia include machinery, vehicles, aircraft, optical and medical instruments, and agricultural products.
 U.S. imports from Bolivia include silver and jewelry, crude oil, tin, Brazil nuts, and other agricultural products.
 Bolivia is generally open to foreign direct investment, but legal uncertainties include regulatory changes called for in the 2009 Bolivian constitution.
-The government has continued to nationalize companies that were privatized in the 1990s.
+The government nationalized numerous companies that were privatized in the 1990s.
 As of June 2012, the Bolivian Government terminated the U.S.-Bolivia bilateral investment treaty that entered into force in 2001, but the treaty will continue to apply for another 10 years to cover investments existing at the time of termination.

 Bolivia's Membership in International Organizations